 Yes.
 We do allow residents of other states to adopt, but we are unable to hold pets.
 You would need to visit us as soon as possible to meet the pet you are interested in adopting.
 We do not provide transportation of the adopted pet to your home.

 No. Our pets are adopted on a first-come, first-serve basis and pets cannot be put on hold.
 Submitting an adoption inquiry online does not place a pet on hold or reserve a pet.

-We understand that sometimes things don’t work out the way we expected them to.
+We understand that sometimes things don’t work out the way we expected.
 We do allow adopters to return adopted pets during shelter hours by appointment.
-We also provide self-rehoming assistance to avoid pets from re-entering our shelters.
-Learn more about rehoming your pet.
+We also provide self-rehoming assistance to avoid pets re-entering our shelters and encourage adopters to rehome the pet themselves.

 When a pet comes into our care as a stray, we hold the pet for three days (five days if there’s a known owner) to give the owners a chance to retrieve their pet.
 During the “stray hold,” the pet may be pre-adopted, but cannot leave the shelter unless they are already part of the our Friendly Finders program.